Carotid Atherosclerotic Disease

 • High blood pressure (hypertension)

-• Elevated fats in the blood (hyperlipidemia)
+• Hyperlipidemia, or elevated fats in the blood

 • Excessive alcohol consumption